gershwin-os/system/README.md

 This repository automates the installation of GNUstep components on Debian, utilizing submodules for a streamlined setup.

+# Requirements

+Gershwin has been tested and confirmed to work on the following platforms:

+* Debian 12
+* FreeBSD 14

+Since Gershwin leverages GNUstep, it should, in theory, be compatible with any platform supported by GNUstep.

 ## Components Included

 - **tools-scripts**: Utility scripts for setup and configuration.